apache/druid/docs/api-reference/dynamic-configuration-api.md

 * `X-Druid-Author`
   * Type: String
-  * A string representing the author making the configuration change.
+  * Author of the configuration change.
 * `X-Druid-Comment`
   * Type: String
-  * A string describing the update.
+  * Description for the update.

 #### Responses